MaheshGachale/MyPortfolio/README.md

 - **CI/CD**: The `.github/workflows/deploy.yml` handles the build and deployment process on every push to the `main` branch.

 ## 👨‍💻 About Me
 I am a Software Test Engineer with 4+ years of experience in building robust automation frameworks and validating complex data pipelines.
-Currently contributing to critical modules at **Siemens India**.
+Currently contributing to critical modules at a **Leading Global Technology Company**.

 ---
 *Created by Mahesh Gachale - 2025*